| Table of contents |

 Q2: What are the two main types of financial markets?

-Ans: The two main types of financial markets are the money market and the capital market.
-The money market deals with short-term money, while the capital market focuses on long-term money for things like stocks and bonds.
+Ans: The two main types are the money market and the capital market.
+The money market deals with short-term funds (maturities up to one year), while the capital market deals with long-term funds for instruments such as shares and bonds.

 Q3: What is a stock exchange?